-Enterprise Scholarship
+Enterprise Scholarships

 The Enterprise Scholarship Scheme is a fantastic opportunity to develop your fledgling business skills in a supportive environment.
 Not only that but as a successful candidate you will receive a substantial grant to help with your start-up costs.
-As a highlight of the scheme, you will be invited to join our intensive online bootcamp where you will hear from a wide range of successful entrepreneurs who have been through the programme.
+As a highlight of the scheme, you will be invited to join our intensive enterprise bootcamp where you will hear from a wide range of successful entrepreneurs who have been through the programme.
 Benefit from their experience as they share their skills giving you the flying start your competitors only dream of!

 Training